 Next, Joe developed flow charts for each functional area of his business.
 These flow charts accurately described in detail exactly what happened in each area.
 The example shows how plumbing orders flowed through Joe’s business.
 To ensure complete buy-in, Joe involved his entire team.
 He then asked his team to flow chart all functions and processes in his business.

 Now that Joe had a baseline, he could start the process of continuous improvement.
 A popular manufacturing process is called lean manufacturing.
 The process was developed by Toyota back in the 1950s when their senior executives came to America to study our mass production system for automobiles.
-They happened to stop at a supermarket and having never seeing anything like this in Japan, were amazed at this approach.
-When they returned to Japan, the executives combined what they had discovered in the supermarket with what the had learned from the American automobile manufacturing model and came up with a revolutionary approach that has brought us just-in-time inventory, lean manufacturing and many other manufacturing approaches.
-The heart of the system is Kaisen, the Japanese word for constant and never ending improvement.
-When you make a significant improvement you celebrate, raise the bar and go for the next level.
+They happened to stop at a supermarket and having never seen anything like this in Japan, were amazed at this approach.
+When they returned to Japan, the executives combined what they had discovered in the supermarket with what the had learned from the American automobile manufacturing model and came up with a revolutionary approach that has brought us just-in-time inventory, lean manufacturing, and many other manufacturing approaches.
+The heart of the system is Kaisen, the Japanese word for constant and never-ending improvement.
+When you make a significant improvement you celebrate, raise the bar, and go for the next level.

-Joe decided to implement the lean principles.
+Joe decided to implement lean principles.
 He started by testing and measuring each job one at a time by comparing the performance to the Key Performance Indicators for each job.
 The idea behind this was not to catch the team members doing something wrong, but rather to look for areas with the greatest opportunity for improvement.
-So he involved his team members and asked them to list: 1) their top ten time consuming tasks, 2) their top ten most stressful tasks, 3) their top ten productivity related tasks and 4) the top ten tasks that bring them the most happiness.
-Joe and his team then set out to look for the most critical bottlenecks and identify which tasks could be streamlined to help the work flow more efficiently and deliver his service more effectively to increasingly delight his customers.
+So he involved his team members and asked them to list: 1) their top ten time-consuming tasks, 2) their top ten most stressful tasks, 3) their top ten productivity-related tasks and 4) the top ten tasks that bring them the most happiness.
+Joe and his team then set out to look for the most critical bottlenecks and identify which tasks could be streamlined to help the workflow more efficiently and deliver his service more effectively to increasingly delight his customers.